i-winxd/FnF-Spritesheet-to-PNG-seq/README.md

 Google "EzGif PNG sequence to gif" I swear it works exactly how you think it does (remember to adjust the fps though by setting the speed)

 ## To do list:
-Add a branch which allows usage of the command line prompt to make changing export frame limits customizable
+- Add a branch which allows usage of the command line prompt to make changing export frame limits customizable
+- Append something to the end of the created folder to indicate that it was generated using this tool